-Addiction Treatment Dallas
+Addiction Treatment in Dallas, TX

 Common Types of Addiction and Drug Abuse

 Insight around various drugs, their abuse, and treatment options for each.

 Although highly available in grocery stores, convenience stores, restaurants, bars, and more, alcohol has killed more teenagers than every other drug combined.
 Today, it’s considered the third leading cause of preventable deaths in the United States, accounting for 88,000 fatalities in a year.
 This persistent problem costs the country upwards of $249 billion annually.

 Contributing to the development of 200 different health conditions, alcohol consumption also plays a role in violent crimes and domestic abuse.
 No doubt, the use of alcohol has become a global problem that penetrates not only personal lives, but also homes and families.
 Presently, it’s considered a major threat to the health and safety of individuals around the globe, and alcohol abuse remains a serious global burden.